499: Major wars and battles in Europe

 In 499, the Bulgars cross the Danube and reach Thrace where, on the banks of the river Tzurta (considered a tributary of Maritsa), they defeat a 15,000 men strong Roman army, led by magister militum Aristus.
-Often overlooked due to the Battle of Ongal (180 years later), the 499-500 AD events demonstrate not only the strength and ambition of the Bulgars to rule over the lower Danube and South-East European lands, but also that their origins historically date back to the late antiquity and not the early medieval ages as is often considered.
+Often overlooked due to the Battle of Ongal (180 years later), the 499-500 AD events demonstrate not only the strength and ambition of the Bulgars to rule over the lower Danube and South-East European lands, but also that their origins historically date back to late antiquity and not the early medieval ages as is often considered.